andatoshiki/toshiki-notebook/docs/development/file-naming-convention.md

 ### Use special modifiers for target devices, image sizes or media queries, and pixel densities.

 Modifiers are inspired by [Apple iOS naming conventions](https://developer.apple.com/library/ios/documentation/Cocoa/Conceptual/LoadingResources/ImageSoundResources/ImageSoundResources.html#//apple_ref/doc/uid/10000051i-CH7-SW1).
 There are some differences.
-Apple uses '@' as a delimiter for the section indicating higher resolution images, for example '@2x' for retina images.
-Because '@' is a reserved character and can create problems, we use [Bourbon's convention](http://bourbon.io/docs/#retina-image): an underscore.
-Also, Apple uses a tilde (~) as a delimiter for a section indicating specific devices.
+Apple uses '`@`'as a delimiter for the section indicating higher resolution images, for example '`@2x`' for retina images.
+Because '`@`' is a reserved character and can create problems, we use [Bourbon's convention](http://bourbon.io/docs/#retina-image): an underscore.
+Also, Apple uses a tilde (`~`) as a delimiter for a section indicating specific devices.
 Because also a tilde can create problems, we suggest to simply use a dash.

--   Order should be: (1) target device or media query, (2) size, (3) pixel density.
+-   Order should be: (`1`) target device or media query, (`2`) size, (`3`) pixel density.
--   Start target device or media queries with a dash (-) as delimiter.
+-   Start target device or media queries with a dash (`-`) as delimiter.
--   Start image sizes with a dash (-) as delimiter.
+-   Start image sizes with a dash (`-`) as delimiter.
--   Start pixel density with an underscore (\_) as delimiter, for example '\_2x' or '\_3x'.
+-   Start pixel density with an underscore (`_`) as delimiter, for example '`_2x`' or '`_3x`'.
--   When only a width or height is available or applicable, add a 'w' for width or 'h' for height directly after the the amount of pixels.
+-   When only a width or height is available or applicable, add a '`w`' for width or '`h`' for height directly after the the amount of pixels.
--   When both measurements are available, do not add a 'w' or 'h' and separate the width and height with an 'x'.
+-   When both measurements are available, do not add a '`w`' or 'h' and separate the width and height with an '`x`'.
--   When both the width and height should not exceed a dimension but the images should keep the original aspect ratio, add a 'max' (maximum) after the amount of pixels.
+-   When both the width and height should not exceed a dimension but the images should keep the original aspect ratio, add a '`max`' (maximum) after the amount of pixels.

 **Right:**